zachwe/tortoise-tts/README.md

 * the content of your text could ***greatly*** affect the delivery for the entire text.
 	For example, if you lose the die roll and the wrong emotion gets deduced, then it'll throw off the entire clip and subsequent candidates.
 	For example, just having the James Sunderland voice say "Mary?" will have it generate as a female voice some of the time.
+	This appears to be predicated on how "prompt engineering" works with changing emotions, so it's understandable.
 * the lack of an obvious analog to the "stability" and "similarity" sliders kind of sucks, but it's not the end of the world.
 	However, the `temperature` option seems to prove to be a proper analog to either of these.
 * I'm not sure if this is specifically an """algorithm""" problem, or is just the nature of sampling, but the GPU is grossly underutilized for compute.
 I could be wrong and I actually have something misconfigured.